msft-mirror-aosp/platform.compatibility.cdd/3_software/3_2_soft-api-compatibility.md

 #### 3.2.3.2\.
 Intent Resolution

-*   [C-0-1] As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_core_application_intents) to be overridden by third-party applications.
+*   [C-0-1] As Android is an extensible platform, device implementations MUST allow each intent pattern referenced in [section 3.2.3.1](#3_2_3_1_core_application_intents), except for Settings, to be overridden by third-party applications.
 The upstream Android open source implementation allows this by default.

 *   [C-0-2] Dvice implementers MUST NOT attach special privileges to system applications' use of these intent patterns, or prevent third-party applications from binding to and assuming control of these patterns.
 This prohibition